 Health Services, located in New House, provides medical assistance to students in need throughout the school day and in the evenings to boarding students.
-Parents are asked to check their child’s health each morning and not to send their child(ren) to school with any COVID-19-like symptoms.
+Parents are asked to check their child’s health each morning and not to send their child(ren) to school with any illness symptoms.

 In addition to assistance provided to students who become ill while at school, Health Services provide:

 - Immunizations: Boarding students who require immunizations while at Pickering College can have these administered at the school